AdobeDocs/experience-manager-65.en/help/assets/configure-asset-link.md

    Set the following properties and save the changes.

    * [!UICONTROL Group Mappings]: Leave empty unless desired.
-For details, see Group Mapping.
+For details, see [Group Mapping](#group-mapping).
    * [!UICONTROL Organization]: Enter the organization ID you are using in the Adobe Admin Console.
-For more information about organization IDs, see Create user group.
+For more information about organization IDs, see [Create user group](https://helpx.adobe.com/enterprise/using/create-user-group.html).

 1. Locate **[!UICONTROL Adobe Granite Bearer Authentication Handler]** configuration, and click to edit it.

    Add **[!UICONTROL InDesignAem2]** Client IDs to the **[!UICONTROL Allowed OAuth client ids]** configuration property.

-## Manually configure Experience Manager {#configure-manually}
+## Manually configure Experience Manager {#manual-configuration}

 Manually configure Experience Manager if you choose not to use a configuration package or if your Experience Manager deployment is configured to support user login with Adobe IMS accounts.
 To configure manually, follow these steps.